 Charter bus drivers, also known as motor coach drivers, transport people on chartered tours or trips.
 Common duties of charter bus drivers include addressing passenger complaints, keeping the tour on schedule and accounting for all passengers.
 In some cases, they may also play the role of tour guide.
 A certain amount of stress may be involved with driving in difficult road conditions or dealing with demanding or unruly passengers.

-Sources: *U.S. Bureau of Labor Statistics, **Job Postings from various employers (August 2012), ***Federal Motor Carrier Safety Association.
+Sources: U.S. Bureau of Labor Statistics, Online Job Postings (July to August 2015), Federal Motor Carrier Safety Association

 Step 1: Meet Minimum Requirements